Sustainability Hub for Innovation & Environment (SHINE)

 Supporting, encouraging, and contributing to a diverse and sustainable world

-Our purpose is to improve planning and coordination for sustainability on campus, increase the implementation of sustainable initiatives and practices on campuses, and support education on sustainability inside and out of the classroom.
+Our purpose is to improve planning and coordination for sustainability on campus, increase the implementation of sustainable initiatives and practices on campus, and support education on sustainability inside and out of the classroom.

 NMU Sustainability Rating

-Northern Michigan University's STARS rating, determined by the Association for the Advancement of Sustainability in Higher Education as a measure of universities' performance related to sustainability, advanced to silver in 2020.
+Northern Michigan University's STARS rating, determined by the Association for the Advancement of Sustainability in Higher Education as a measure of universities' performance related to sustainability, advanced to gold in 2024.
 The rating system factors in academics and research, operations, administration/planning and engagement.

 Campus Engagement